ralbasini/Teaching-HEIGVD-RES-2016-Labo-SMTP/README.md

 ###**Installation**
 **Step 1**: Clone the repository into yours.
 **Step 2**: Launch the "MockMock.jar".
 Instructions can be found in the section "Mock SMTP Server Installation"
-**Step 3**: Move the files appconfig.properties, emails.txt, messages.txt to the repertory where MailRobot.jar is   located.
-Example: c:\test\MailRobot.jar -> must be placed into c:\test\
+**Step 3**: Move the files *appconfig.properties*, *emails.txt*, *messages.txt* to the repertory where MailRobot.jar is located.
+Example: c:\test\MailRobot.jar -> config files must be placed into c:\test\
 **Step 4**: Compile and  the "MailRobot.jar" using "java -jar MailRobot.jar" in your prompt.

 ###**Configuration**
 > ***appconfig.properties*** is the file in which all the configuration propreties are stored.
 >
- - filed : smtpServerAddress --> localhost by default but it can be edited.
- - filed : smtpServerAddress --> localhost by default but it can be edited.
+ - field : smtpServerAddress --> localhost by default but it can be edited.
- - filed : smtpServerPort   --> Cannot be edited since it is the   assigned port of the SMTP protocol.
+ - field : smtpServerPort   --> Cannot be edited since it is the   assigned port of the SMTP protocol.
- - filed : numberOfGroups --> Depends on the number of e-mails you want to use.
+ - field : numberOfGroups --> Depends on the number of e-mails you want to use.
 The composition of a group is "One sender and two receivers".
 So three e-mail addresses means  one group.
 For example, to be able to send e-mails to two groups, emails.txt must contain at least six e-mail adrresses.

-> ***emails.txt*** is the file in which the list of e-mail addresses is stored.
+ - field : emails --> emails.txt is the file in which the list of e-mail addresses is stored.
-> ***messages.txt*** is the file in which the textual content of the e-mails to send is stored.
+ - field : messages --> messages.txt is the file in which the textual content of the e-mails to send is stored.
 Attention, one message only is possible with our implementation.

 ###**Implementation**
- Please, have a look at the figure stored in the reperotry *figures *. the file diagram.png contains the class diagram of the project.
+ Please, have a look at the figure stored in the *figures * repertory.
+The file *diagram.png* contains the class diagram of the project.
    ![class diagram](/figures/diagram.png)
  **Organizer.java**: Important class in which all the necessary information are collected from the different files.
  Class functions: